 By KAREL JANICEK and STEPHEN WHYNO

-The Czech Foreign Ministry told two NHL teams opening their seasons in Prague that any Russian players would not be welcome because of Russia’s invasion of Ukraine.
-It may not amount to an outright ban and league officials downplayed the potential impact, but it added a layer of uncertainty to a Global Series the NHL is proud of.
+PRAGUE (AP) — The Czech Foreign Ministry told two NHL teams opening the season in Prague that any Russian players would not be welcome because of the war in Ukraine, prompting league officials to downplay the impact of the attempted ban.

 The Nashville Predators and San Jose Sharks are set to play regular-season games Oct.
-7 and 8 at Prague’s O2 Arena as part of the series that is intended to put the world’s top players on display, primarily in Europe.
-There are not many Russians on the two rosters: Nashville has forward Yakov Trenin and San Jose has Alexander Barabanov, along with Evgeny Svechnikov, who is in training camp on a tryout agreement.
+7 and 8 at Prague’s O2 Arena as part of the league’s Global Series intended to put the world’s top players on display, primarily in Europe.
+There are not many Russians on the rosters: Nashville has forward Yakov Trenin and San Jose has Alexander Barabanov, along with Evgeny Svechnikov, who is in training camp on a professional tryout agreement.

 “We can confirm that the Czech Foreign Ministry has sent a letter to the NHL to point out that, at this moment, the Czech Republic or any other state in the (visa free) Schengen zone should not issue visas to the Russian players to enter our territory,” Deputy Foreign Minister Martin Smolek said in a statement.

 NHL Deputy Commissioner Bill Daly told The Associated Press on Thursday he has “no concern” with players either traveling to Prague or suiting up to take the ice.
 Neither Daly nor the ministry would say if the league replied to the letter.

 Agent Shumi Babaev, who represents Trenin, echoed Daly’s sentiment that he did not foresee any problems.
 Agent Dan Milstein, who represents Barabanov and Svechnikov, declined comment.